nielskee/draft-articles/tech-hiring-pt1.md

 both to developers starting out, and to experienced developers who are mentoring new starts.

-<a name="fn2">2</a>: Although the Theory Of Constraint would suggest
+<a name="fn2">2</a>: Although the Theory Of Constraints would suggest
-that if having the right people on your team is the bottleneck that's stopping your business meeting its goals, then this is the priority you should be focusing on https://en.wikipedia.org/wiki/Theory_of_constraints
+that if having the right people on your team is a bottleneck that's stopping your business from meeting its goals, then this is the priority you should be focusing on https://en.wikipedia.org/wiki/Theory_of_constraints